ConductorOne/baton-calendly/README.md

   -h, --help                   help for baton-calendly
-      --log-format string      The output format for logs: json, console ($BATON_LOG_FORMAT) (default "json") --log-level string       The log level: debug, info, warn, error ($BATON_LOG_LEVEL) (default "info") -p, --provisioning           This must be set in order for provisioning actions to be enabled. ($BATON_PROVISIONING) --token string           Personal Access Token used to authenticate with the Calendly API. ($BATON_TOKEN) -v, --version                version for baton-calendly
+      --log-format string      The output format for logs: json, console ($BATON_LOG_FORMAT) (default "json") --log-level string       The log level: debug, info, warn, error ($BATON_LOG_LEVEL) (default "info") -p, --provisioning           This must be set in order for provisioning actions to be enabled ($BATON_PROVISIONING) --skip-full-sync         This must be set to skip a full sync ($BATON_SKIP_FULL_SYNC) --ticketing              This must be set to enable ticketing support ($BATON_TICKETING) --token string           required: Personal Access Token used to authenticate with the Calendly API. ($BATON_TOKEN) -v, --version                version for baton-calendly

 Use "baton-calendly [command] --help" for more information about a command.